 On page 23, you mention that psychic awakenings are happening more and more frequently for more and more people.
 But how do we know that psychic awakenings are real?
 If clairvoyance is real, for example, how come so many people think it’s not?
 How come debunkers like James Randi can offer a million-dollar prize to anyone who can prove their psychic ability, and yet no one has ever claimed it?

 As you can see, I’m a little overwhelmed and confused, so any insight or illumination you can give would be greatly appreciated!

 Next, the psychic question.
 What is your interest here?
 What peaks it?
 Are you interested as a voyeur?
 As a scientist trying to prove or disprove something?
 Do you feel like you are missing something?
-Those questions need to be examined first before you jump into the one that you asked.
+Those questions need to be examined first before you jump into the ones you have asked.

-You answered your own question yourself when you said “I haven’t been able to quite wrap my head around what you mean on that topic”.
+You answered your own question when you said, “I haven’t been able to quite wrap my head around what you mean on that topic”.
 The reason psychic phenomena are so weird/frightening/exciting is that they lie outside the realm of the thinking mind.
 You can not understand it in your head, you can only experience it.
-That is infuriating for the thinking mind which wants to be in control by understanding.
+That is infuriating for the thinking mind, which wants to be in control by understanding.
 But that function has limitations.
-And it runs into a brick wall with these kind of things.
+And it runs into a brick wall with these kinds of things.

 I have no interest in proving or disproving such phenomena.
 Again, what is your interest?
-I can say this to you, such things do not make us special or give us any leg over any one else.
-Years ago I came across as well as studied with people who had profound psychic abilities.
+I can say this to you: such things do not make us special or give us any leg over anyone else.
+Years ago, I came across as well as studied with people who had profound psychic abilities.
 Some told me things decades ago that are still coming to pass.
 Fascinating?
 Absolutely.
 Did it make any difference in my own life?
-Absolutely not, I still had to go through all my trials and tribulations.
-Where any of these psychics any better off than you or me?
+Absolutely not.
+I still had to go through all my trials and tribulations.
+Were any of these psychics any better off than you or me?
 Almost always the opposite.
-They were mostly ungrounded to an extreme which brought much hardship to their lives.
+They were mostly ungrounded to an extreme, which brought much hardship to their lives.